Vuelta a España: 1935–1960

-In early 1935, former cyclist Clemente López Doriga, in collaboration with Juan Pujol, director of the daily newspaper Informaciones, organized the Vuelta a España, with a distance of 3431 km, in a total of 14 stages.
+In early 1935, former cyclist Clemente López Doriga, in collaboration with Juan Pujol, director of the daily newspaper Informaciones, organized the Vuelta a España, The inaugural event saw 50 entrants face a 3,411 km (2,119 mi.) course over only 14 stages, averaging over 240 km (149 mi.) per stage.
+It was inspired by the success of the Tours in France and Italy, and the boost they brought to the circulations of their sponsoring newspapers (L'Auto and La Gazzetta dello Sport respectively); Pujol of instigated the race to increase Informacioness circulation.

 The first stage took the riders from Madrid to Valladolid.
 That year saw the first great duel in the history of the Vuelta, between Belgium's Gustaaf Deloor, who ultimately won, and Mariano Cañardo, Spanish runner-up.

-The second edition of the Vuelta, finally held despite the delicate political situation, was also marked by the Deeloor repeat, who this time held the lead from the first day to the last.
+The second edition of the Vuelta, finally held despite the delicate political situation, was also marked by the Deloor repeat, who this time held the lead from the first day to the last.
+The 1936 edition remains the longest winning finish time of the Vuelta in 150:07:54, the race consisted of 22 stages with a total length of 4,407 km.
+Gustaaf finished first and his older brother Alfons finished second overall.

 After the first two editions, the Spanish race suffered a hiatus because of the Spanish Civil War.

 In 1941, the Vuelta resumed competition with an almost entirely Spanish peloton and very little foreign representation.
 That year the first time trial was held in the Vuelta.
 Julián Berrendero was proclaimed the winner, and he recaptured the title the next year.
 In addition, Berrendero was King of the Mountains for three consecutive years.

 With World War II and the precarious economic situation, there was another break in the running of the Vuelta a España.

 In 1945, the Journal took over organization of the race and competition resumed, although again with few foreign competitors in the peloton.
 On this occasion, Delio Rodríguez took the final victory.
 That year also introduced the points classification, but this was not stable until 1955.
 Four editions were run until 1950.

 Subsequently, there was no Vuelta until 1955, when it was organized by the Basque newspaper El Correo Español-El Pueblo Vasco.
 Since then, the Vuelta a España has been run annually.
 At this time, the Vuelta is run routinely in August and September, but it was previously run in April and May.
 Another difference was the number of participants.
 Previously, there were very few, but the number doubled, with more internationally recognized competitors.